cloudblog004/fantasticfoodies/content/en/posts/1219-how-to-prepare-perfect-yummy-easy-and-quick-lasagna.md

 - "For Bolognaise Sauce : Dice the Onion and carrots, chop the garlic."
 - "Sprinkle olive oil on the pan.
 Sear onion and garlic until translucent.
 Add on the meat.
 Let on pan for 5 mins."
 - "Add the tiny diced carrots.
 Saute until begin to feel tender."
 - "Add the whole jar / can of the bolognaise sauce.
 Can use tomato pasta sauce as alternatives.
-Add salt &amp; pepper.
+Add salt & pepper.
 Simmer for 20 mins.
 Turn off the heat."
 - "For Bechamel Sauce : Melt the butter in another pan or medium pot."
 - "Add the flour, on low heat, stir constantly.
 Dont let it clump/girdle."
 - "Add milk gradually."